savvyt/data_challenge/README.md

 *Function 2, 3, and 4 are created separately so that when user input new keyword, then recent 7 days, 1 minute, 5 minutes, 10 minutes counts can be generated instantly.
 These 3 functions are run by cloud scheduler, and also can be triggered by PubSub 1.*

-* Functions 3, search recent limited only upto last 15 minutes as per requirement.
-Then in `Big Query`
 ### 1. [Functions 1: Input Keyword](part_2/function-keyword)
 User is expected to input HTTPS Post to the function.
 Example from Google Cloud Shell:
 ```